John-sCC/jcc_frontend/_posts/2024-01-25-qrcodeacceptbackend.md

 ---
-title: QR Code Landing Page W/out backend
+title: QR Code Landing Page with backend
 description: A landing page to redirect users based on the qr code
 toc: True
 layout: post